 Steel doors will come shipped with a factory-applied primer which is ready for manual painting by brush or spray gun.
 Others have an additional PVC vinyl layer adhered to the steel skin which gives the door a certain look or color, typically woodgrain.
 It should be noted that these PVC vinyl layers are hard to paint if you later decide that you want a different color.

 Are they the same as fire doors?

 Not necessarily.
 Even a wood door can be rated as a fire door.
 But steel doors do have a fire rating.
 Steel doors with a 20 gauge skin may be said to have a 20-minute fire rating.
 For specifics, consult the fire rating sticker on the door itself.

 You should know that most building codes require that a fire-rated door is installed between the house and the garage.

 Are there any downsides?

-Of course.
 Steel doors are difficult for the DIY homeowner to install due to their weight--but it can be done.
 One downside to steel doors is that they do not permit sanding and filling with wood putty in the event of scratches or dents.

 If anything, you need to think of steel doors as being cousins to automobile bodies, because the way to fix dents in steel doors is to use auto body filler such as Bondo, and then sand down to a smooth, paintable surface.